Shrewsbury College students get a taste of the West End

 The trip was partly financed by Shawbury and Mid Shropshire Rotary club, who work closely with the College on various community projects and by over £300 raised by the students at this year’s Spooky Walks at Attingham Park.

-Andy Pierce, Performing Arts Lecturer at Shrewsbury College, said: “The students worked extremely hard to raise funds for the trip and we are very grateful for the match funding we received from the Rotary club.”
+Andy Pierce, Performing Arts Teacher at Shrewsbury College, said: “The students worked extremely hard to raise funds for the trip and we are very grateful for the match funding we received from the Rotary club.”

 “This was a really worthwhile educational experience.
 Seeing highly acclaimed shows and meeting cast members gives our students a unique and exciting opportunity to experience the realities of theatre work first hand.”
 As our students are aiming to work in the performance industry, trips like this are essential to their education.”